pmcollins/gumdrop/gumdrop.sql/README.md

 columns.
 Once we have our column collection defined, we just pass it in to the `Inserter` constructor along with the name of our table.

 Now that we have our `Inserter`, we can insert a row.
-We just call `insert` and pass a db connection object and the entity we want to persist:
+We call `insert`, passing in a db connection object and the entity we want to persist:

 ```java